ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 // userRounds.js

 fetchAndLoadUserRounds() {
-  // calling getUserRounds() on this.adapter and chaining then() to it
+  // call getUserRounds() on this.adapter and chain then() to it
-  // gives us the ability to pass userRounds (the JSON object) as an argument to renderUserRounds() this.adapter.getUserRounds()
+  // pass userRounds (the JSON object) as an argument to renderUserRounds() this.adapter.getUserRounds()
     .then(userRounds => {
       this.renderUserRounds(userRounds);